iGrad Online Portal

 USC Personal Finance Clubs & Organizations

-Moneythink USC teaches financial literacy and college readiness to local high school students.
-Their mentors work one-on-one with students to provide them information regarding personal checking and savings accounts, mortgages, investment portfolios, and other crucial finance subjects.
+Moneythink teaches financial literacy and college readiness to local high school students.
+Their mentors work one-on-one with students to provide them with information regarding personal checking and savings accounts, mortgages, investment portfolios, and other crucial finance subjects.

 Lemonade Day USC is a student organization focused on developing financial literacy and inspiring young entrepreneurs in the South Central Los Angeles community.
 Through Lemonade Day, USC students visit local elementary schools and serve as mentors while teaching the youth how to start their very own business: a lemonade stand!
 They walk the students through simple lessons in finance, accounting, marketing, advertising, and entrepreneurship, all while creating lasting mentorship bonds.

-Perch Credit Platform
+Altro Credit Platform

 Altro is a platform created by college students to help build your credit score by using your tuition and housing agreements as forms of creditworthiness.
 To listen to the podcast, read through the blog, and learn about how it works, visit altro.app.